LouisTheXIV/command-control-server/README.md

 # Command and Control Server made with python Flask and Requests

-Modules needed: requests, Flask, datetime\n
+Modules needed: requests, Flask, datetime<br>
-Run server.py to start the command and control server\n Then in the client.py modify the CONN_URL variable to the respective url from your server\n
+Run server.py to start the command and control server<br>
+Then in the client.py modify the CONN_URL variable to the respective url from your server<br>